daniel-furman/daniel-furman-old/index.md

 ---

 **Research Questions:** How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
-What is the best quantification of uncertainty for climate forecasts in Southwest deserts?
+What underlying uncertainties are contained in geospatial climate change forecasts?

 ---